 These changes provided additional incentives for manufacturers to expand into Mexico at a time when many companies were rethinking their global manufacturing footprint.
 Companies once focused on manufacturing in China or Southeast Asia to serve a U.S. customer base found themselves at a distinct disadvantage due to global shipping disruptions.
 Today, more companies are making a Mexico manufacturing operation a key part of their strategy to better serve their American customers.

 Setting up a maquiladora in Mexico?

-Given its history, the maquiladora is a highly accessible means to establishing new operations or expanding your current business in Mexico.
-If you're ready to explore the benefits of today’s modern maquiladora program, we can help.
-To get your questions answered or get started, talk to a Tetakawi expert to see how we can make manufacturing in Mexico a reality for your company.
+Given its history, the maquiladora model is an easily accessible method for establishing new operations or expanding an existing business into Mexico.
+If you're ready to explore the benefits of today’s modern maquiladora program, Tetakawi can help.
+Reach out today with questions or to get started.
+Together, we’ll work to make manufacturing in Mexico a reality for your company.

 Sign up and stay informed with tips, updates, and best practices for manufacturing in Mexico.

 - The benefits of operating a maquiladora in Mexico

 - 1970s-1980s: The growth of maquiladoras in Mexico